 There are a million brownie recipes out there, but this one is made without flour.

 The main ingredient in these paleo brownies is smooth almond butter.
 This gives them a nice moisture and gooeyness without any flour or any melted chocolate chips.
 They are made with just a few limited ingredients that you probably already have in your cabinets.
 They're the perfect paleo dessert and hey even a great gluten free snack.
 When I have brownies in the house, they count for every meal and type of in between meal.
 These are low FODMAP friendly!

-These brownies are made in ONE BOWL.
-Aka one less dish to clean!
+These double chocolate brownies are made in ONE BOWL.
+AKA one less bowl to clean!

 What is the difference between a soft cakey brownie and a fudge brownie:

 A cakier brownie is made with a leavening like baking powder, allowing air bubbles into the mixture and giving them more of a rise and soft texture.
 Fudge brownies are made with no leavening, so they result in more rich and dense brownies.
 These can be considered a combination of the two.
 They are fudgey and rich but they aren't fudge -- they do have that iconic brownie crumb.
 If you are looking for full on fudge brownie I have this recipe too.
 But if we are being honest, I prefer this one.

 These double chocolate paleo brownies are low carb, paleo, refined sugar free AND just divine!
 You will not be able to stop eating them.